 About Sofia

-In 2007 when I embarked on providing therapy, I immediately fell in love with the process of healing and hope.
+When I embarked on providing therapy, I immediately fell in love with the process of healing and hope.
 Since then, I’ve been providing mental health services to children, adolescents, and adults in Los Angeles County.
-I’ve found that therapy is the ultimate form of self-care.
-It’s where one can be understood and guided to act in ways that are aligned with their values and goals.

 My Approach